-This paper introduced the Field Observatory Network (FiON) and its unified methodology leading the way to monitor and forecast the functioning of agricultural ecosystems, geared towards verification of soil carbon sequestration.
-This methodology combines the existing spatially scattered measurements, modeling and computing networks, and disseminates the model-data computation outcomes through the Field Observatory user interface.
-In the following, we discuss the scientific and practical contributions of FiON and the Field Observatory, and the future steps planned for both.
+This paper introduced the Field Observatory Network (FiON) and its unified methodology, leading the way to monitoring and forecasting the functioning of agricultural ecosystems, geared towards verification of soil carbon sequestration.
+This methodology combines existing spatially scattered measurements, modeling, and computing networks and disseminates the model-data computation outcomes through the Field Observatory user interface.
+In the following, we discuss the scientific and practical contributions of FiON and the Field Observatory, as well as the future steps planned for both.